johnzxcvbnm/Adi/unit_1/w03d05/instructor_notes/MAD_TIPS.md

 :)

-### Freelancing
+## Freelancing

-1. Contracts - Define scope
+1. Contracts - Define scope in your contracts so you can refer back to it!
+No one wants scope creep!
-1. !/2 payment upfront!
+1. 1/2 payment upfront!
 1. Charge for content management!
 1. Create a community of other developers/freelancers/designers!